 This program explores the history and future of fiber optics and fiber optics capabilities, and basic testing and troubleshooting.
 Anyone interested in becoming a Certified Fiber Optics Technician should attend this class.
-Course fee includes study materials, exam fees, Text Book, and CD.
+Course fee includes study materials, exam fees, and Text Book.

 The student must pass both the written and hands on exams to successfully pass this course.
 Course fee includes all books study materials, exams and 1-year membership to the FOA.

 Note: Actual number of hours may vary depending on number of students.